 The offer of employment must be for work in your nominated occupation for permanent (not casual) work, for at least 20 hours per week, and must be for at least six continuous months.

 The offer of employment must be within a regional area of Victoria.
-A list of the postcodes that are considered as regional Victoria can be found on the DIBP website.
+A list of regional Victoria areas, including postcodes can be found on the DIBP website.

 Applicants who are currently working in their nominated occupation in Victoria and have been for at least six months may be exempt from meeting higher English language requirements specified for their occupation and should therefore apply for nomination.